 If you’re paralyzed by grandiose expectations of yourself, you’ll be extremely unfulfilled in life if they don’t come to pass at the time you expect them to.
-While dreaming big is a fantastic idea, setting realistic daily, weekly, and monthly goals are much more likely to revitalize you and keep you going.
+While dreaming big is a fantastic idea, setting realistic daily, weekly, and monthly goals is much more likely to revitalize you and keep you going.
 Realign the expectations you have of yourself with your current reality.
 You should definitely have something to work towards but if your immediate expectation is to be the next best American Novelist by the end of the year, you’re not setting realistic expectations.
 Start by writing up the first draft.
 That’s it.

 4. You’re constantly on the comparison bandwagon.